e-feit/Tatiana/frontend-flask/README.md

 # if needed you can activate the "development" environment e.g. for debugging purposes
 export FLASK_ENV=development

+# To activate auto-reloading on file changes
+export FLASK_DEBUG=1

 # start app
 flask run